Recovery Within Reach

 For over 80 years, the guiding principles first set forth by Bill W. and Dr. Bob, the founders of Alcoholics Anonymous, in 1939, have been providing life-changing support and structure for millions of people around the world struggling to overcome addictions.
 Today, many addiction treatment programs, including Ardmore Recovery, integrate the 12-step teachings throughout their addiction treatment and therapy processes.
 As part of the comprehensive aftercare plan designed uniquely around your treatment needs and goals, 12-step support groups are often a vital component of ongoing sobriety, relapse prevention, and recovery.

 Maintaining your connection with 12-step support groups throughout aftercare and as part of our treatment program alumni ensures you have ongoing access to community support.
 These supports are vital to helping you maintain your integration into the 12-step community while solidifying supportive peer relationships that are essential to lasting recovery.
-Here at Ardmore Recovery, our treatment program is built around the guiding principles of the 12-step program.
+Here at our 12 step alcohol treatment program, our treatment program is built around the guiding principles of the 12-step program.
 Whether you seek to overcome an addiction to cocaine, heroin, prescription drugs, or alcohol, our caring and compassionate treatment team is here to help you learn more about how our 12-step drug and alcohol treatment program can help you achieve your goals.

-Our 12 step alcohol and drug treatment philosophy is based on helping you understand and heal the underlying conditions that so frequently lead to addiction.
+Our 12 step rehab program philosophy is based on helping you understand and heal the underlying conditions that so frequently lead to addiction.
 Once you understand the struggles that have led you down the path of addiction, it is possible to heal and get sober.
 We will help you learn more about the triggers, stressors, and other factors that lead you to turn to drugs and alcohol.

 Many of our treatment providers have walked the same path and understand the difficulties you face when deciding to get sober.
 Addiction is a disease that will not retreat without a fight.
 If today is the day you are ready to begin fighting for your sobriety, health, and spiritual well being, reach out to the team at our drug rehab in Savannah, GA, today; let us help you learn more about how our 12-step alcohol treatment program can help you begin a new journey free of the influence of substances.